burstable-ai/burst/README.md

     ----------------------END-------------------------
     burst: DONE

+## Use burst to run Python project on a remote GPU:

- ### run a machine learning example
+### Run a machine learning example

-The `examples/` folder contains pre-built machine learning examples to help you get started.
+There are several `burst` examples posted here: https://burstable.ai/examples

 We recommend walking through the CIFAR-10 example, which uses Pytorch to implement a Convolutional Neural Net (CNN) for image classification on the benchmark CIFAR-10 dataset.
-This example also illustrates how to use `burst` to run a Jupyter notebook on a remote GPU, for real-time model building and manipulation on a GPU.
+This example also illustrates how to use `burst` to run the CNN using a Jupyter notebook on a remote GPU, for real-time model building and manipulation.

-The instructions for running this CNN example are [here.](examples/cifar10/README.md)
+### Run your own Python project

-The instructions for setting up your own Python project to run through `burst` are [here.](examples/your_project/README.md)
+The examples page also includes instructions and template files for setting up your own Python project to run through `burst`, and/or for using `burst` to run a Jupyter notebook on a remote GPU.